keithy/okay-php/README.md

     other bits and pieces are configured and working as expected.

-    When faced with the PHP - W.S.O.D. and no clues, a platform test/spec suite can check for common misconfiguration scenarios, can tell you what is working.
+    When faced with the PHP - W.S.O.D. and no clues, a platform test/spec suite can check for common misconfiguration scenarios and tell you what is working.

 8. Compare Runs - see only the differences